Linda Blair

 Linda Denise Blair (born January 22, 1959) is an American actress and activist.
-She is known for portraying Regan MacNeil in the horror film The Exorcist (1973), which won her a Golden Globe and a nomination for the Academy Award for Best Supporting Actress.
-The film established her both as a scream queen and in popular culture.
+She is known for playing Regan MacNeil in the horror film The Exorcist (1973), which established her as a prominent figure in horror popular culture.
+Her performance netted her a Golden Globe and a nomination for the Academy Award for Best Supporting Actress.
 She reprised the role in two sequels: Exorcist II: The Heretic (1977) and The Exorcist: Believer (2023).

-Blair has starred in several television films, including Born Innocent (1974), Sarah T. – Portrait of a Teenage Alcoholic (1975), and Stranger in Our House (1978).
-She has also starred in exploitation and grindhouse films, including Hell Night (1981), Chained Heat (1983), and Savage Streets (1984).
-Her role in the musical film Roller Boogie (1979) brought her renewed recognition as a sex symbol.
-She was the host of the Fox Family reality series Scariest Places on Earth (2000–2006) and made appearances on the Animal Planet series Pit Boss (2010–2012).
+Blair starred in several television films, including Born Innocent (1974), Sarah T. – Portrait of a Teenage Alcoholic (1975), and Stranger in Our House (1978).
+After her role in the musical film Roller Boogie (1979) brought her renewed recognition as a sex symbol, she starred in exploitation and grindhouse films including Hell Night (1981), Chained Heat (1983), and Savage Streets (1984).
+On television, she was the host of the Fox Family reality series Scariest Places on Earth (2000–2006) and made appearances on the Animal Planet series Pit Boss (2010–2012).

-Blair is a prominent activist for the animal rights movement.
+Blair gradually shifted her focus from acting to becoming a prominent activist for the animal rights movement.
 In 2004, she founded the Linda Blair WorldHeart Foundation, a non-profit organization that works to rehabilitate and adopt rescue animals.